FredHutch/coop/_posts/2020-04-22-asking-for-help.md

 - We welcome questions at every level.
 You may feel a question is too basic or simple to ask, but you are not the only person with that question.
 A searchable answer will help other users.

-- After doing a basic search for your answer, please _ask you question_.
+- After doing a basic search for your answer, please _ask your question_.
 You will not be chastised for not finding the answer on your own.
 This isn't the Internet - no one will send a [Let Me Google That For You](https://lmgtfy.com/?q=importerror).

 **Be nice!**